-How Does the LinkedIn Algorithm Work?
-Boost Visibility in 2024
+How Does the LinkedIn Algorithm Work? [+2025 Changes & Updates]

-• Increasing your profile visibility in search and how to get recommended
+• Increase your profile visibility in search and get recommended

 What do people mean by a LinkedIn algorithm?

-Most creators recoil when they hear the word “algorithm” – it sounds mysterious and daunting.
-Nevertheless, it is precisely this mechanism that can showcase your profile and business to a broader audience.
+Most creators recoil when they hear the “LinkedIn algorithm” – it sounds mysterious and daunting.

 The LinkedIn algorithm forms recommendations based on your activity.